english-blog/english-blog.github.io/_posts/2011-10-24-hdfc-bank-we-understand-your-world-really.md

 Why this post?.
 What is it that I want to communicate to the world about HDFC Bank?.
 Just my recent bitter experiences with HDFC.
 I have been banking with HDFC for the past 7 years.
 I am one of the high value card member who always pays in full and never defaulted a single payment in my life.
 Here is what happened...

-I came back from California on 21-Jun-2011, stayed in B'lore for two days and I went for a vacation for my brother's marriage.
+I came back from California on 21-Jun-2011, stayed in Bangalore for two days and I went for a vacation for my brother's marriage.
 Very unfortunately, I lost my HDFC Platinum credit card 5243-XXXX-XXXX-8957 on 23-Jun-2011 and took a new mobile number in Chennai.
 I did not use the card for the past 6 months and I almost forgot the email statements.
 My new mobile number is not updated in HDFC Bank records. :)

-Someone used my card like his own and purchased items from Jewellery, Dish TVs, Mobile phones, MP3 players, Shoes, Sarees, School bags for kids and even groceries for about Rs.
+Someone used my card like his own and purchased items from Jewelry, Dish TVs, Mobile phones, MP3 players, Shoes, Sarees, School bags for kids and even groceries for about Rs.
 1 lakh.
 Even I did not use my card like this.
 OK.
 So far, so good.

 I got the statement on 25-Jul-2011 and I was very much surprised to see the transactions and realized that I lost my card.
 I called up HDFC Bank and blocked the card immediately.
 HDFC Bank advised me to file an FIR with the police station.
 I went to HAL police station and surprised to know that the police NEVER file an FIR for credit card loss.
 The police push these cases under [Section 403](http://www.vakilno1.com/bareacts/indianpenalcode/S403.htm).
 Banks know this.
 Hmmm...
-I got an acknowledgement from the Police and formally registered a compliant with Risk Control Unit of HDFC Bank.
+I got an acknowledgment from the Police and formally registered a compliant with Risk Control Unit of HDFC Bank.
 Ref # ULRL1208110009224.
 RCU informed me that they will start the investigation and I do not need to pay anything till the investigation is over.
 I was very happy :)

 Meanwhile, I got the next month's statement with all the transactions + interest + late payment charges, followed by a phone call from HDFC Customer *Care*(?).
 The guy on the phone was very harsh, shouted at me for not paying the dues.
 I got pissed off and shouted back at him left and right.
 I called up RCU to check and they said that their investigation systems and the statement generation systems are not in sync and they do not work together.
 They asked me to ignore the statements and the phone calls till the investigation is over.
 I was like $!@#$%^&*. *Why don't you guys work together?*